nexy7574/nio-bot/SECURITY.md

 ## Supported Versions

 All versions under the current and previous major release are supported for security updates.
-If a version is tagged with ESR, it will be supported for at least 5 more major releases.
+If a version is tagged with ESR, it will be supported for at least 2 more major releases.

 ## Reporting a Vulnerability

 You should first attempt to contact a maintainer ([@nex:nexy7574.co.uk](https://matrix.to/#/@nex:nexy7574.co.uk)) directly on matrix, reporting as much detail on the vulnerability and how it affects users of the library.
 Should you not get a reply within a couple of days, you should open a pull request (without an issue) with a fix or at least a workaround, ensuring the vulnerability is 100% no-longer present in your fork
 ***before*** opening the pull request.
+This allows users to use your fork until the patch is merged.

 ## How vulnerabilities are handled